RhymesOfContraband/minimal-mistakes/_pages/home.md

     btn_label: "Learn more"
   - image_path: /assets/images/blog_feature.png
     alt: "Blog"
-    title: "Musings"
+    title: "Musings - Réflexions"
-    excerpt: "Occasional reflections on the process behind a piece as well as on roleplaying games and worldbuilding"
+    excerpt: "Occasional thoughts on the process behind a piece as well as on roleplaying games and worldbuilding"
     url: "/blog/"
     btn_class: "btn--primary"
     btn_label: "Learn more"